Furniture and Fittings

 Before moving in, students are required to lodge a completed Medical and Health Information form with Reception.

 Pets or other animals (including birds, fish and reptiles) are not be kept at College, either in buildings or any part of the grounds.
-The only exception to this, is Murphy, who visits the College sometimes with the Dean.
+The only exception to this is Murphy, who resides at the College with the Dean and her family.

 You are welcome to have a car at college.
 Limited parking spaces are available within the College grounds, and some residents’ permits are issued to the College by Adelaide City Council.
 These are allocated according to seniority.
 An on-campus parking allocation permits a student to park only in his/her designated space.
 This allocation is not transferrable and students are not to let other students use their parking spaces.
 Students who have not been allocated a parking space may not park on the grounds.